|“One of the best courses that I have had in 17 years!” -Amy H|

 (story continues below)

-Fannie Mae personnel have used the following slide, in their presentations at various industry conferences, to show the biggest appraisal issues: making assumptions about the condition of the property rather than relying on data sources as required (see Figure 1).
+Fannie Mae personnel have used the following slide, in their presentations at various industry conferences, to show the biggest appraisal issues: making assumptions about the condition of the property rather than relying on data sources as required (see Figure 1 below).
 The result of this is that lenders and appraisers now are receiving remediation letters from the GSEs.
 Some AMC and lender sources report to Working RE that up to 30 to 40 percent of all appraisals were completed incorrectly during the pandemic, with many appraisers employing an Extraordinary Assumption around the relevant property characteristics and the quality and condition of the property.

 The remediation letters focus on two separate issues: